Close Menu

 YOU HAVE THE RIGHT TO REMAIN SILENT. . .
 ABOUT YOUR COMPUTER PASSWORD

 Although our practice focuses exclusively on personal injury matters, every now and again, an important ruling in a criminal case catches our eye.
-On November 20, 2019, the Pennsylvania Supreme Court, in a 4-3 decision authored by Justice Debra Todd, found that producing a computer password was “testimonial” in nature, and that the government’s… Read More »
+On November 20, 2019, the Pennsylvania Supreme Court, in a 4-3 decision authored by Justice Debra Todd, … Read More

 PENNSYLVANIA SUPREME COURT RULES THAT AUTO INSURERS HAVE NO RIGHT TO UNILATERALLY COMPEL “INDEPENDENT” MEDICAL EXAMINATIONS

 Earlier this week, in the cases of Sayles v.
 Allstate and Scott v.
-Travelers, the Pennsylvania Supreme Court ruled that such strict language in auto policies purporting to required insureds to attend medical exams conflicted with Section 1796 which is entitled “Mental or Physical Examinations of a Person”.
-The Supreme Court, in a 6… Read More »
+Travelers, the Pennsylvania Supreme Court ruled that such strict language in auto policies purporting to required insureds to attend medical exams conflicted with Section 1796 which is … Read More

 Better Make Sure your Auto Insurer Knows Who Regularly Drives your Vehicles